plexus/yaks/README.md

 ```

 This will give you back a composite types consisting of primitives that have a mapping to JSON, so you can use your favorite JSON encoder to turn this into a character stream.

+## Acknowledgment

+The mapper syntax is largely borrowed from ActiveModel::Serializers, which in turn closely mimics the syntax of ActiveRecord models.
+It's a great concise syntax that still offers plenty of flexibility, so to not reinvent the wheel we stick to the existing syntax as far as practical, although there are several extensions and deviations.

 ## Non-Features